Papabyte/Byteduino/README.md

 Beside sending payments, this function will allow to post data into the immutable public ledger while proving they existed at time they were posted.

-#### Features

-- Handle pairing request
-- Send and receive encrypted messages
-- Handle multidevice wallet creation
-- Cosign an unit containing transactions and/or data (private assets not supported)

 #### Supported hardware

 - [ ] ESP8266 [Arduino for ESP8266](https://github.com/esp8266/Arduino/)